1. Overview

 f_close(fil_id) |

-Close file.
-Closes an open file object.
-If the file has been changed, the cached information of the file is written back to the SD Card.
-After close file, The fil_id will become invalid. |
+Closes an open file.
+If the file has been modified, the cached data will be written back to the SD card.
+After closing, the |

 f_gets(fil_id, max_len) |

-args: return: <String> |
+Arguments: Return: <String> |

 Reads a string from the file.
-If something wrong or reach end of file(EOF), this will return NONE. |
+If an error occurs or the end of the file (EOF) is reached, it returns |

 f_lseek(fil_id, pos) |

-args: return: <Number> |
+Arguments: Return: <Number> |

 f_puts(fil_id, string) |

-Write a string to the file. |
+Writes a string to the file. |

 f_reads(fil_id, max_len) |

-args: return: <String> |
+Arguments: Return: <String> |

 f_size(fil_id) |

-args: return: <Number>, file size in bytes. |
+Arguments: Return: <Number>, file size in bytes. |

 f_skips(fil_id, nline) |